misterfresh/react-easy-transition/README.md

 * The fade-in effect when component mounts is rather straightforward to do with pure CSS transitions.
 However, the fade-out effect is impossible to do using only CSS because the component disappears immediately when unmounted.
 * The new component appears before the end of the fade-out transition of the previous component, so both are shown at the same time, one on top of the other.
+* Transition on initial render when rendering on the server

-## Example
+## Examples

-Go to the examples/basic directory to see an example of integration with react-router and redux
+* Integration with react-router and redux in examples/basic
+* Integration with server-side rendering in examples/server